SpeedyWeather/SpeedyWeather.jl/docs/joss/paper.md

 MK acknowledges funding from the National Science Foundation.
 MK and TK acknowledge funding from the European Research Council under the European Union's Horizon 2020 research and innovation programme for the ITHACA grant (no. 741112).
-NCC acknowledges support by the Australian Research Council DECRA Fellowship DE210100749.
+NCC acknowledges support by the Australian Research Council under DECRA Fellowship DE210100749 and the Center of Excellence for the Weather of the 21st Century CE230100012.

 # References